 SLA vs. SLS

-Stereolithography (SLA) is often compared and contrasted with selective laser sintering (SLS).
-There are several key differences between prototypes created with these two rapid manufacturing techniques.
+- Stereolithography (SLA) is often compared and contrasted with selective laser sintering (SLS).
+There are several key differences between prototypes created with these two additive manufacturing techniques.
 These include:

 - Turn-around time: SLA prototypes can be completed in as little as 1-2 days, with larger projects taking fewer than five.